 Butter tarts are one of my all time favourite sweet treats and have been for many years.
 I don’t often make them because, to be absolutely frank, I would not rest until I had eaten all of them!

-Canadians love their butter tarts and I have had some fine examples in other parts of the country.
+Of course, Canadians love these tarts and I have had some fine examples in other parts of the country.
 I think the nod goes to Quebec for the best I’ve had though.

 There is a great deal of debate about whether the filling should be firm or slightly runny.
 Most butter tart aficionados I know across Canada comedown on the runny side of the debate.